yardnsm/blox-zsh-theme/README.md

 BLOX_SEG__LOWER_RIGHT+=( helloworld )
 ```

-Now you have an "hello world" block in the lower right segment of your prompt!
+Now you have a "hello world" block in the lower right segment of your prompt!
 So useful.

 :warning: **Note:** there may be some spacing issues in the upper segments when using multiline mode.
 To solve this, try wrapping variables (especially color variables, e.g. `$fg[...]`) within `%{…%}`